craft-snippets/Craft-image-toolbox/docs/docs/Layouts.md

 # Transform layouts

-If you use some specific image transforms in multiple template files, you can define them in the config file, along with the breakpoint values.
+If you use some specific image transforms in multiple template files and want to avoid code duplication, you can define them in the plugin config file, along with the breakpoint values.
 To do that, use `transformLayouts` setting:

 ```php
 'transformLayouts' => [